 Startup incubators often serve as offices for small startups.
-The incubator provides the needed equipment and workspace in exchange for equity.
-For Culture Robotics, choosing to partner with Verily allowed them to make use not only of the facilities and equipment, but also the opportunity to work in close proximity to Verily’s researchers.
-The high cost of office space in Silicon Valley was another important consideration.
+The nursery provides the needed equipment and workspace in exchange for equity.
+For Culture Robotics, choosing to partner with Verily allowed them to make use not only of the facilities and staff but also the opportunity to work close to Verily’s researchers.
+The high cost of office space in Silicon Valley was another critical consideration.

 In turn, Verily is trying to find a symbiotic relationship with health startups.
 It has more than a dozen projects in the pipeline, including a contact lens capable of reading glucose levels.
 Verily is also working on assistive technology for the impaired.
 They have also made connections and partnerships with established health and pharmaceutical companies worldwide.